Critical Damping as a Momentum Schedule: Multi-Seed Validation, a Hybrid Recipe, and an Exhaustive Negative Result on

 \subsection{A Diagnostic Framework, Not an Optimizer}

 The oscillator model of SGD with momentum~\cite{qian1999momentum} has been known for 27 years.
 The formula $\mu = 1 - 2\sqrt{\alpha}$ is a direct consequence.
-Our contribution is not the formula but what it \emph{enables}: a diagnostic pipeline that identifies error-causing layers, explains why errors occur, and surgically corrects them with verified outcomes.
-The cross-optimizer invariance (Table~\ref{tab:problem_layers_comparison}) elevates the diagnostic from a training-specific tool to a general-purpose method applicable to any trained model.
+Our contribution is not the formula but what it \emph{enables}: a validated schedule and hybrid recipe (Sections~\ref{sec:exp1} and~\ref{sec:generalization}), and a diagnostic pipeline whose real information content we quantify exactly.
+The exhaustive baseline (Section~\ref{sec:exhaustive}) shows the pipeline does \emph{not} select optimal layers to repair---its gradient-attribution ranking carries a soft positive signal at the top and a reliable harm-avoidance signal at the bottom.
+The cross-optimizer invariance (Table~\ref{tab:problem_layers_comparison}) still holds and elevates that (weaker) diagnostic from a training-specific tool to a property of the trained model itself.